A 2013 clinical trial has shown that melatonin may be a useful natural supplement for women with endometriosis.

 In summary, “Melatonin is well tolerated by most patients and appears to represent an effective option for pain symptoms related to endometriosis,” says Dr. Tori Hudson.
 “This study demonstrated that melatonin at 10 mg/day reduces endometriosis associated chronic pelvic pain, including a reduction in pelvic pain, pelvic pain during menses, pain during vaginal penetration, pain during urination and pain during defecation that is statistically and clinically significant.
 This reduction in pelvic pain due to melatonin was of a magnitude > 35% overall, as well as an 80% reduction in analgesic use.”

 Significance of such a study:

-Endometriosis is a fertility health condition in which endometrial tissues grow outside of the uterus on other reproductive organs and in the abdominal cavity – tissue that look and act like endometrial tissue.
+Endometriosis is a fertility health condition in which endometrial tissues grow outside of the uterus on other reproductive organs and in the abdominal cavity – tissue that looks and acts like endometrial tissue.
 This misplaced endometrial tissue grows and sheds in response to the hormonal changes of the menstrual cycle.

 The growth and shedding of the misplaced endometrial tissue for most every woman with endometriosis results in inflammation and chronic pain including:

 - burning pain over the site where displaced endometrial tissue resides

 - constant pain all month long, each subsequent cycle